janegoesdigital/keystone/docs/Getting Started/yo-generator.md

 ## Starting Keystone

-Now you're ready to run your application, so execute the following in your project's main folder:
+Now you're ready to run your application, so execute the following in the command line in your project's main folder:

 `npm start`